jpc-hpe/my_nvim_config/README.md

 In [init.lua](init.lua) you can see (commented out) how to include [legacy vimscript](legacy.vim) configuration files.
 I used it initially for some key mappins that I converted since then into lua.

+## Other config changes

+Inside `lua/config` there are 3 files than you can tweak.
+AFAIK, it really doesn't matter in which file you put your changes, but I try to follow the suggested convention:

+- `autocommands.lua` for autocommands
+- `keymaps.lua` for key mappings
+- `options.lua` for changing options

+### autocommands.lua

+Call me paranoid, but I don't like my passwords to be sent to copilot.
+An autocommand here sets a special filetype `passtxt` for any file containing the string `pass` in its name (you can always change that manually with `:set filetype=whatever`).

+This is complemented later with an option to disable copilot for that filetype

 ## Plugins

 File [lazyvim.json](lazyvim.json) defines the extra plugins that you want to use.
 But it is much easier to modify that with the `LazyExtras` menu from inisde nvim.